Advertisement

 When compared with those who were sedentary or involved in just strength training or only cardio, the combination came out on top in terms of cognitive performance.

-This doesn't mean strength training and cardio is the only beneficial combination, as the adults participating in some kind of movement scored higher than those in the sedentary groups, reiterating the importance of general activity.
+This doesn't mean strength training and cardio are the only beneficial combination, as the adults participating in some kind of movement scored higher than those in the sedentary groups, reiterating the importance of general activity.

-But still, why would these be the ideal modes of exercise, Well, according to previous research, strength training can elicit alterations in various neurometabolites linked to the preservation of brain health while also augmenting muscle functional characteristics in the brain2, which can support sensory, motor, and cognitive functions.
+But still, why would these be the ideal modes of exercise?
+Well, according to previous research, strength training can elicit alterations in various neurometabolites linked to the preservation of brain health while also augmenting muscle functional characteristics in the brain2, which can support sensory, motor, and cognitive functions.

-Cardio, on the other hand, activates a molecule in the brain called brain-derived neurotrophic factor (BDNF), which has been shown to improve cognitive performance in mice3
+Cardio, on the other hand, activates a molecule in the brain called brain-derived neurotrophic factor (BDNF), which has been shown to improve cognitive performance in mice3.

-Plus, exercise of any kind can produce an endorphin release in the brain, contributing to a feel-good mood boost and even helping to prevent depression4
+Plus, exercise of any kind can produce an endorphin release in the brain, contributing to a feel-good mood boost and even helping to prevent depression4.

 Other ways to support brain longevity